Center for Excellence Webinar Series

 Team Alia’s work falls into two categories: Evolutionary—building the capacity for change in people and systems and Revolutionary—co-designing new ways to keep families safely together.

-Transforming Child Welfare Toward a Kin-First Culture: presented by Dr. Kenneth Hardy and Kevin Campbell
+Transforming Child Welfare Toward a Kin-first Culture: presented by Dr. Kenneth Hardy and Kevin Campbell

 September 14, 2023